Hampshire qualify with Lancs despite first loss

 Harry Duke top-scored with 85, while Will Fraine hit 68 and debutant Finlay Bean made 61 as Yorkshire posted 282-6 from 45 overs.

-A Duckworth-Lewis-Stern adjustment for a rain delay set Kent a target of 297 but Ben Compton (81) and Joe Denly (61) set the early pace before the hosts recovered from some late stumbles.
+A Duckworth-Lewis-Stern adjustment for a rain delay set Kent a target of 297 but Ben Compton (81) and Joe Denly (61) set the early pace before the hosts recovered from some late stumbles for Stewart to take centre stage.

+"They're moments you dream of as a cricketer," said Denly.
+"Hitting a six off the last ball to win a game for your team.
+Credit to Grant, he works very hard at his batting and especially his power game."

 Kent now lie fourth, hoping that third-placed Essex will slip up against Hampshire, which would leave them needing to beat Lancs at home on Tuesday to sneak third - and claim an away quarter-final.